jameshnsears/xqa-documentation/BUILD-PREREQUISITES.md

 # Build Prerequisites
-This document lists the tools, and installation commands, used to build & test the containers for Ubuntu 18.04.
+This document lists the tools, and installation commands, used to build & test XQA for Ubuntu 18.04.

 ## 1. IDE's
 * Eclipse Java EE IDE for Web Developers.
-    * PyDev
+    * PyDev.
 * IntelliJ IDEA.
 * Pycharm.
 * Visual Studio Code.